hmisty/coding/README.md

 BASIC
 ---
 Learned 1996.
 First project (1996): A mine-sweeping game.
-(On paper!
+(On paper.
 6502 CPU)

 C
 ---
 Learned 2001.
 First project (2001): A elevator simulator.
-(Shame!
-I started to use slackware linux in 2000, but didn't learn gcc.
+(Shame.
+I started to use slackware linux in 2000, but didn't learn gcc that early.
 I wasted lots of time on flash and webpage design to earn money.)

 Java
 ---